 If it’s a gunk and mildew disaster on your hands, you can try the following tips…

 First wipe out as much as you can, then stuff the drain holes with small, tight wads of toilet paper or chunks of paper towel.
 Pour preferred grime buster solution (listed below) in the track to completely cover without flowing over, then allow to soak for an hour or two.

 - Bleach & Water

-After soaking, unclog the drain holes and allow cleaner to flow out of the tracks.
+After soaking, unclog the drain holes and allow everything to flow out.
 Rinse well with hot water.
 Then get your tools out and dig into the little corners and crevices.
 See below for some tools to try.